Augmentedjs/augmented/README.md

     1. having been made greater in size or value.

-**Augmented.js** is a framework based on Backbone.js and provides a large set of enterprise functionality.
+**Augmented.js** is a javascript framework based on Backbone.js that provides a large set of enterprise functionality.

 The key focus of the project is to tie a number of missing features, patterns, and what would normally be thrid-party plugins together in a powerful framework.
-Also in created Augmented the goal is to limit third party for smaller footprint, easy dependency management, and high performance.
-Performance is a key item in the framework, in every case the functionality will beat other libraries and frameworks (such as jQuery) in performance by large amounts.
+Another goal of *Augmented.js* is to limit third party libraries for a smaller footprint, easy dependency management, and high performance.
+Performance is a key item in the framework.
+In every case the performance will beat other libraries and frameworks (such as jQuery) usually by large amounts.

+# Modules

+*All JSDoc documentation is under the /jsdoc directory in the distribution*

 ## Core